 By Edward Curtin

 “Our research has shown for the first time the role that conspiracy theories can play in determining an individual’s attitude to everyday crime.
 It demonstrates that people subscribing to the view that others have conspired might be more inclined toward unethical actions.”
+So this means that petty crimes like theft and shoplifting could increase, as more people use it as a rebellious act which is justified due to their opinions.
+These days we have home security like Verisure alarm systems for example, so this might not be as much of an issue as people think, but still, the principle is pretty bad.
+It’s not how we should be developing as morally and ethically driven human beings, right?

 – Professor Karen Douglas, University of Kent press release for the research, entitled “Belief in Conspiracy Theories and Intentions to Engage in Everyday Crime,” in the British Journal of Social Psychology